 Applying for those opportunities takes time and effort.

-Our office assists you through every step of the application process: tailoring your resume and cover letter, selecting the right references, drafting your personal statement, and perfecting your interview etiquette.
+Our office assists you through every step of the application process: tailoring your resume and cover letter, selecting the right references, drafting your personal statement and perfecting your interview etiquette.
 Reach out to us to set up an appointment to get started.

 First impressions on paper

 A resume is an overview of your work history, education, involvements and volunteer work that shows your career background and skills tailored to help you land a job or internship.
 It’s the first thing your prospective employer or graduate school sees about you so it needs to make a good first impression.